joedbenjamin/questionsgame/questionsgameserver/readme.md

-# Build a Triva Game using WebSockets
+# Build a Triva Game using WebSockets with Typescript

 ## Build the Server Code

 First, we will need to create some types but what will they be?

- * **Game** - this is the main type where others will branch from
+ * **IGame** - this is the main interface where other types will branch from
    * **id** - a distinct identifier to represent each game
    * **currentQuestionId** - keeps track of the current question
    * **done** - boolean value to know if the game is finished